 Centrifuges play a key role in keeping drilling fluids clean during oil drilling.
 They actively separate liquids and solids from the drilling fluids (a mix of water, oil, and additives) used in drilling operations.
 By spinning materials at high speeds, centrifuges use centrifugal force to separate substances of different densities.

-A centrifuge typically consists of parts like a screw, drum, guard, coupling, gearbox, motor, base, and control panel.
+A decanter centrifuge typically consists of parts like a screw, drum, guard, coupling, gearbox, motor, base, and control panel.
 It has various ports for fluid and solid discharge, as well as a collection box.
 The wet parts are usually stainless steel, while others are often carbon steel.
 Most components are interchangeable.

 How Do Centrifuges Work?